 A student's doctoral program, comprising 72 credits beyond the bachelor's degree (including doctoral dissertation), is planned around a central objective in applied science and mathematics.
+The student may choose to earn a master's degree in Civil Engineering, in pursuit of the Ph.D., and the 30 credits earned will be applied to the overall Ph.D. requirements.

-If a student who already holds a master's degree in the specific field of study is accepted directly into the Ph.D. program, the coursework from the master's degree will be considered in the design of the doctoral program.
+If a student who already holds a master's degree in the specific field of study is accepted directly into the Ph.D. program, the coursework from the master's degree (up to 30 cr.) will be considered in the design of the doctoral program.

 All courses in the program are selected with the approval of the student's dissertation advisor.
 The program requirements are shown in the following table.
 The grade requirements in Section VII also apply.